Sam Rockwell: Early films

 After his debut role in the controversial horror film Clownhouse in 1989, which he filmed while living in San Francisco, he moved to New York and trained at the William Esper Studios with teacher William Esper.
 His career slowly gained momentum in the early 1990s, when he alternated between small-screen guest spots in TV series like The Equalizer, NYPD Blue and Law & Order and small roles in films such as Last Exit to Brooklyn and Teenage Mutant Ninja Turtles.
 He also appeared as the title character in The Search for One-eye Jimmy (1994).
 During this time, Rockwell worked in restaurants as a busboy and delivered burritos by bicycle.
-At one point, Rockwell even worked as a private detective's assistant.
+At one point, Rockwell worked as a private detective's assistant.
 "I tailed a chick who was having an affair and took pictures of her at this motel", he told Rolling Stone in 2002.
 "It was pretty sleazy."
 A well-paying Miller commercial in 1994 finally allowed him to pursue acting full-time.

 The turning point in Rockwell's career was Tom DiCillo's film Box of Moonlight (1996), in which he played an eccentric man-child who dresses like Davy Crockett and lives in an isolated mobile home.
-The ensuing acclaim put him front and center with casting agents and newfound fans alike, with Rockwell himself acknowledging that "That film was definitely a turning point ...I was sort of put on some independent film map after 10 years in New York."
+The ensuing acclaim put him front and center with casting agents and newfound fans alike, with Rockwell himself acknowledging that "That film was definitely a turning point ...
+I was sort of put on some independent film map after 10 years in New York."

 He also received strong reviews for the film Lawn Dogs (1997), where he played a working-class lawn mower who befriends a wealthy 10-year-old girl (Mischa Barton) in an upper-class gated community in Kentucky; Rockwell's performance won him Best Actor honors at both the Montreal World Film Festival and the Catalan International Film Festival.
 In 1999, Rockwell played the deranged prisoner William "Wild Bill" Wharton in the Stephen King prison drama The Green Mile.
 At the time of the film's shooting, Rockwell explained why he was attracted to playing such unlikable characters.
 He said, "I like that dark stuff.
 I think heroes should be flawed.
 There's a bit of self-loathing in there, and a bit of anger ...
 But after this, I've really got to play some lawyers, or a British aristocrat, or they'll put a label on me."